-- a. an uncured payment default on a bond, loan or other material financial obligation, but - b. has not entered into bankruptcy filings, administration, receivership, liquidation, or other formal winding-up procedure, and - c. has not otherwise ceased operating.
+- a. an uncured payment default or distressed debt exchange on a bond, loan or other material financial obligation, but - b. has not entered into bankruptcy filings, administration, receivership, liquidation, or other formal winding-up procedure, and - c. has not otherwise ceased operating.